marcory-hub/hailo_gcp/install-hailo-software-suite-on-google-cloud-VM-instance.md

 # Install Hailo Software Suite on Google Cloud Platform

-This guide continues from [Part 1: Create Google Cloud Platform VM Instance and Connect via SSH](https://github.com/marcory-hub/hailo/blob/main/create-and-connect-gcp-vm-instance-w-local-terminal.md), assuming you've successfully set up a virtual machine (VM instance) on Google Cloud Platform (GCP) and established a secure SSH connection to it.
+This guide continues from [Create a Virtual Machine in Google Cloud Platform](https://github.com/marcory-hub/hailo/blob/main/create-and-connect-gcp-vm-instance-w-local-terminal.md), assuming you've successfully set up a virtual machine (VM instance) on Google Cloud Platform (GCP) and established a secure SSH connection to it.
 In this part, we installing the Hailo Software Suite on the VM.

 You don't need to install the Hailo-RT PCIe driver for DataFlow Compiler (DFC) model creation on the Pi kit.
 This driver is specifically for interacting with the Hailo-8L device over the PCIe interface.
 DFC works independently and doesn't require the driver in the cloud.
 Therefore, you can safely ignore any related error messages.